 Actually, technically, I stopped taking montelukast, the generic form of Singulair.
 I mention this because it’s not fair to blame Singulair since it may not trigger me like the generic form does.
 I read on a couple of forum exchanges where patients say they can not take the generic form and can only have the brand name.
 Others have to compound their Singulair, or montelukast, which I’m open to doing again if all else fails.

 In my case, it may very well be the dye in the pill.
 It’s awfully yellow and I honestly don’t know if I react to yellow dyes (or red or blue or..) or not.
-I should know by now, but I don’t, so I just probably avoid them altogether from now on to be safe.
+I should know by now, but I don’t, so I should just probably avoid them altogether from now on to be safe.

 That’s the thing, though.
 Avoiding all the possible trigger things is almost impossible!
 Especially since I react to all dairy as well as soy and corn.
 Try finding anything out there without one of these three in them!
 Then add dyes to that and it’s like finding a needle in a million haystacks.